finegrain-ai/trackio-tool/README.md

 ### analyze

-Print a summary of all runs in a project: row counts, step ranges, timestamps, and tracked metrics.
+Print a summary of all runs in a project: row counts, step ranges, timestamps, tracked metrics, and media file counts.

 ```bash
 # Local parquet file